That's an insane amount of organic produce

 That's an insane amount of organic produce for two people, especially since the cost averages around $30 per week .
 We've been far more diligent this weekend, putting greens to use before they wilt.
 Salsa.
 Swiss chard & potato soup.
 Fried rice with bok choy.
 Salads.

 Oh!
 Planning to improve the overall feel for my existing website.
-Views concerning the overall feel at http://accuratetelecom.com/?
-Undoubtedly a world-class business telecommunications company in California if looking within the general CALIFORNIA location.
+Views concerning the overall feel at http://conserveourwater.ca?
+Undoubtedly a striking water conservation group if looking within the general Ontario location.
 Write an opinion.
 Many thanks!

 This is when my overly organizational mind comes in handy.
 While we prepare one meal for dinner, another is simmering on the back burner to be portioned out for lunch.
 Thank goodness something this week is giving us a feeling of accomplishment!